 Former Mayor and Activist, Charles Evers, was Born

-Mississipi’s first black mayor since reconstruction, James Charles Evers, was a pioneer of the Civil Rights Movement who helped register hundreds of black voters.
+Mississippi’s first Black mayor since reconstruction, James Charles Evers, was a pioneer of the Civil Rights Movement who helped register hundreds of Black voters.
 Evers dedicated his 97 years on earth to challenging the status quo and helping make Mississippi a better state.

 Evers was born on September 11, 1922, in Decatur, Mississippi to a devout Christian family that embraced activism.
 He was the older brother of civil rights activist Medgar Evers, the Mississippi NAACP leader who was assassinated in 1963.
 Both of the Evers brothers served in the US Army during World War II.